 Large Power Users Section

-The LPU Department runs two sections:
+The LPU Department runs Four sections:

 The Meter Workshop Section which is responsible with commissioning of LPU meters and attending defective LPU meters.

 The Revenue Protection Section which is responsible in auditing LPU customers as well as supervising and giving technical assistance to Regional Revenue Protection Units.